lkrryba/reading-journal/README.md

 5. ⚔️ **The Count of Monte Cristo** by Alexandre Dumas ~ An epic tale of betrayal, redemption, and the long game
 6. 🗑️ **Goodbye Things** by Fumio Sasaki ~ Japanese minimalism and finding freedom through simplicity
 7. 📦 **The Art of Discarding** by Nagisa Tatsumi ~ Practical wisdom on letting go of what doesn't serve you
-8. 🧊 **Death in the Arctic** by Wilfred Grenfell ~ Survival tale of resilience in extreme conditions
+8. 🧊 **Death in the Arctic** by Tom Hindle ~ Whodunnit set on an airship over icy plains
 9. 🤷 **Rental Person Who Does Nothing** by Shoji Morimoto ~ Japanese man discovers the value of simply being present
 10. 🗻 **Murder at Mt.
 Fuji** by Shizuko Natsuki ~ Mystery with a stunning Japanese backdrop
 11. ☕ **Legends and Lattes** by Travis Baldree ~ Retired orc warrior opens a coffee shop and finds a new kind of adventure
 12. 🏚️ **Mexican Gothic** by Silvia Moreno-Garcia ~ Atmospheric Gothic horror set in a mysterious Mexican mansion
-13. 🖼️ **Strange Pictures** by Junji Ito ~ Japanese horror master's unsettling visual storytelling
+13. 🖼️ **Strange Pictures** by Uketsu ~ A series of unsettling drawings, each revealing a dark secret
-14. 🏠 **Strange Houses** by Junji Ito ~ More eerie tales from the king of Japanese horror manga
+14. 🏠 **Strange Houses** by Uketsu ~ A twisty puzzle in which the reader is the detective, examining a series of creepy floorplans for clues
 15. 🧹 **Swedish Death Cleaning** by Margareta Magnusson ~ Thoughtful approach to organizing your life and legacy
 16. 🌟 **The Life Impossible** by Matt Haig ~ It's never too late to start living fully
-17. 🌙 **The Sleepwalkers** by Hermann Broch ~ Philosophical trilogy about society on the brink of change
+17. 🌙 **The Sleepwalkers** by Scarlett Thomas ~ A sublimelycreepy contemporary gothic work about a relationship unravelling
-18. 🔥 **Everything Is Fine** by Cecilia Rabess ~ When attraction meets complicated politics and personal values
+18. 🔥 **Everything Is Fine** by Mike Birchall ~ Perfectly normal couple Sam and Maggie live in a perfectly normal neighborhood, with their perfectly normal dog Winston
 19. 🐆 **City of the Beasts** by Isabel Allende ~ Amazon adventure blending reality and myth
 20. 🎭 **The Guest** by Emma Cline ~ A woman navigates the edges of privilege and belonging
-21. 💌 **Dear Me** by Peter Cook ~ Letters to his younger self, full of reflection and wit
+21. 💌 **Dear Me** by various ~ Includes letters from three knights, a handful of Oscar winners, a bevy of Baftas, an intrepid explorer, a few teenage pop stars, and more
 22. 📖 **Northanger Abbey** by Jane Austen ~ A playful satire about imagination versus reality
 23. 🐕 **The Curious Incident of the Dog in the Night-time** by Mark Haddon ~ An autistic teen's unique perspective while solving a mystery
-24. 🍩 **Donut Squad Take Over The World** by Gianna Pollero ~ Sweet treats meet world domination plans
+24. 🍩 **Donut Squad Take Over The World** by Neill Cameron ~ Sweet treats meet world domination plans
 25. 🌕 **The Full Moon Coffee Shop** by Mai Mochizuki ~ Japanese café where special moments happen under moonlight
 26. 🧹 **Kiki's Delivery Service Graphic Novel** by Hayao Miyazaki ~ Young witch starts a delivery business and finds her independence
-27. 👑 **Drama Queen** by Chloé Hayden ~ Autistic actor navigates Hollywood and embraces authenticity
+27. 👑 **Drama Queen** by Sara Gibbs ~ Autistic journalis navigates life and embraces authenticity
 28. ⛵ **Three Ways to Capsize a Boat** by Chris Stewart ~ Nautical mishaps told with good humor
 29. 🪞 **Mrs March** by Virginia Feito ~ Woman questions her husband's fictional villain character
 30. 📚 **The Secret Christmas Bookshop** by Jenny Colgan ~ Festive bookstore magic and the joy of perfect recommendations